The history of Mosborough Hall Hotel

 Whilst Mary was at Hampton Court, she had an affair with King Henry VIII.
 However, the affair was short lived and she went on to marry William.

 Henry VIII shortly met Ann Boleyn and immediately ended his affair with Mary Boleyn.
-Ann consequently found out about the affair wth her sister and banished Mary from Court.
+Ann consequently found out about the affair with her sister and banished Mary from Court.

-When Elizabeth I became Queen, her first act was to make her step brother, Henry Carey, Lord Hunsden and she granted him property and land in Herefordshire and Buckinghamshire.
+When Elizabeth I became Queen, her first act was to make her step brother, Henry Carey, Lord Hunsdon and she granted him property and land in Herefordshire and Buckinghamshire.

 When Henry Carey died, The Queen paid for his funeral and she requested he was buried in Westminster Abbey, this was something she had not done for anyone else.
 His tomb is the largest crypt in the Abbey.